piyush-repo/SequenceExecutionOfPromise/README.md

     do some operation
 })

-but above approach is fine if we have small number of promises to be executed but if we dont know the size of the promiseArr then we can't follow above approach and through async npm module we can achieve this and it's an external module but we can achieve sequential execution through native approach without any third party dependency.
+Above approach1 is fine if we have small number of promises to be executed but if we dont know the size of the promiseArr then we can't follow above approach as it will go into christmas tree problem and code readablity also wont be good.Again through async npm module also we can achieve this but it's an external module.
+We can achieve sequential execution through native approach without any third party dependency.

-In the code i have followed two approach
+In the codebase I have tried two approach.
    1. Using Array.reduce method
    2. Using callback method

+ But the window is open for enhancement so feel free to drop your suggestions.